Everything You Need to Know About Sun Protection: Debunking Common Sunscreen Myths

 - Reapply Every 2 Hours: Especially after swimming, sweating, or towel drying.

-- Use the Right Amount: Apply about 1 ounce (a full palm) to cover your entire body.
+- Use the Right Amount: Apply about 1 ounce (a full palm) to cover your entire body if you are using a cream.

 - Combine with Other Protective Measures: Wear UV-blocking clothing, sunglasses, and hats for additional protection.